-Little Red’s founder, Alice Telford, was inspired after riding the Cinderella Classic Ride in Alameda County, CA. It was fun on 2 wheels and Alice began thinking how she could put together something similar back in her home state of Utah.
+Little Red’s founders, Alice Telford and Sue Schalow, were inspired after riding the Cinderella Classic Ride in Alameda County, CA. It was fun on 2 wheels and Alice and Sue began thinking how they could put together something similar back in their home state of Utah.

-While out riding one day with a friend through beautiful Cache Valley, with its quiet small towns and lush farmlands, Alice decided she’d found the perfect spot for a new women’s ride.
-With her fellow Bonneville Cycling Club members, Alice and 25 women created and rode the first ever Little Red.
+While out riding one day with a friend through beautiful Cache Valley, with its quiet small towns and lush farmlands, They decided they’d found the perfect spot for a new women’s ride.
+With their fellow Bonneville Cycling Club members, They and 25 women created and rode the first ever Little Red.
 The ride continued year after year, growing slowly but steadily to about 185 riders by 1999.
 In some of those early years the men also included a ride called The Big Bad Wolf.
 The women rode on Saturday with the men providing support, and on Sunday the men rode the course ‘backwards’ while the women supported them.